netgroup/kubernetes-playground/README.md

 The Traefik monitoring UI is accessible at `http://kubernetes-master-1.kubernetes-playground.local/monitoring/ingress`

-#### Secure Communication

-We generate a self-signed wildcard certificate to use for all the ingress controllers.

 ### Helm

 To initialize Helm, SSH into the master and run the configuration script: